khachoangpt/numeric-input-react/README.md

 - If `allowNegative` is `false`, negative signs are removed
 - Multiple negative signs are normalized to a single sign at the start

+### Min/Max Value Validation
+- Values are automatically clamped to the `minValue` and `maxValue` range when the input is complete
+- Intermediate values (e.g., values ending with `.` or during typing) are allowed temporarily for better UX
+- Values are validated and clamped when:
+  - The input value is complete (not ending with decimal point)
+  - The input loses focus (on blur)
+- If a value exceeds the maximum, it will be clamped to `maxValue`
+- If a value is below the minimum, it will be clamped to `minValue`

 ### Full-width Character Conversion
 The component automatically converts full-width Japanese characters to half-width:
 - `０-９` → `0-9`